erikatudisco/programming_formalism/DevelopmentDesign/notes_paradigms.md

 ## UML
 The Unified modelling language was first standardized in November 1997 as [UML-98].
 It has its origin in Rumbaugh OMT and Jacobsens efforts with the OOSE (object oriented software enginering). it is by that nature very good att describing the Rational Unified Process (RUP), se below, created by Rumbaugh, Booch and Jacobsen in the late 90s.
 Today the UML standard is maintanined by the omg standard development organisation https://www.omg.org/spec/UML/2.5/PDF)
+A breif history of the development of UML and other modeling languages which primarly are for objectoriented modeling(observ that the UML standard also works well for describing other models using such things as activity diagrams and sequence diagram to describe algorithms or interactions between sections of your code.)
+<image src="./img/OO_Modeling_languages_history.jpg"><span style="font-size:10px"> Model languge history fromhttps://commons.wikimedia.org/wiki/File:OO_Modeling_languages_history.jpg</span>
 plantuml.org a way of using UML graphs and charts in markdown, and to specify the relationship between objects using text/pseudo code.

 Plantuml vizulaiser is available both as chrome extension and as firefox extension.
 To see the diagrams the extension has to be loaded.